RP_Logo

 We Are Hula

-For over 30 years, Hālau Hula ʻO Nāpunaheleonāpua has been perpetuating Hawaiian Culture through the dance of hula to all age groups with studios in Hawaiʻi, Japan and Minneapolis
+For over 30 years, Hālau Hula ʻO Nāpunaheleonāpua has been perpetuating Hawaiian Culture through the dance of hula to all age groups with studios in Hawaiʻi and Japan.

 It is valuable to our hula lineage that what we bring to the hāumana is true to our Hawaiian culture